ElektraInitiative/libelektra/src/plugins/error/README.md

 the plugin will return with an error.

-The value of the meta data needs to contain the number of the requested error or warning.
+The value of the metadata needs to contain the number of the requested error or warning.